Frequently Asked Questions (FAQ)

 - What is the tuition fee for the program?

-- Is this a regular program, or will the classes be conducted virtually?
+- Is this a regular programme or will classes be conducted online?

 National Law University Delhi has an in-house dedicated medical staff.
 Students must procure valid insurance for the hospitalization/outpatient department (OPD) for the term of the program.
 Alternatively, students can avail of discounted rates, which are (CGHS)—Central Government Health Scheme at designated hospitals on the National Law University Delhi panel.

-- Where can I seek support for admission-related queries?
+- Where can I seek help for admission-related queries?

 - Can I appear for UGC-NET (Law) after the PGIP-MA/LLM Degree in Insolvency?